freeCodeCamp/guide/src/pages/rust/installing-rust/index.md

 Visit the [rustup website](https://rustup.rs) and download the `rustup-init.exe`.
 Install it and then you should be ready to go!

-## Installing Rust in other operating systems
+## Installing Rust in other operating systems (Mac OS X, Linux, BSD, Unix)

 Open up your terminal and type in this command: